 Beyond the Fretboard: Why Musical Purity is Overrated

-In July, I wrote a column called "Finding Inspiration in Unlikely Places."
+I recently wrote a column called "Finding Inspiration in Unlikely Places."

 In it, I encouraged every musician to step outside of their comfort zones and listen to different styles of music.

 The main motivation for that article came after I saw a Dave Matthews Band concert.
 I had never been a fan but was impressed by the musicianship and the fluidity in which the band moved from song to song and jam session to jam session.